-As you’re no doubt aware, Comping pending windows updates is dependent on an active internet connection.
+As you’re undoubtedly aware, Comping pending windows updates is dependent on an active internet connection.
 During updates, poor internet connection could result in corrupted system files, registry improperly working, or more.

-As a result, issues with your internet could be the cause of this error.
+As a result, issues with your internet could cause this error.
 The Windows 10 update error 0x80070422 has been reported to be resolved by deactivating IPv6.

 - Hold down the “Windows” + “R” keys simultaneously to bring up the run dialog box.

-- Next, type “ncpa.cpl” in Run dialog box and click OK.
+- Next, type “ncpa.cpl” in the Run dialog box and click OK.

 Furthermore, you can also disable your IPV6 using the Registry Editor:

-- Click the Windows search icon and type in regedit in the search box.
+- Click the Windows search icon and type “regedit” in the search box.
 Choose Registry Editor from the search results.

 - Next, go to the following location: HKEY_LOCAL_MACHINE\SYSTEM\Current\Control\SetServices\TCPIP6\Parameters